-Dr. Zamani-Gallaher: Thank you.
-As we close is there an additional call to action that you would like to issue to those listening today, if they want to take a more active role in advocating for racial justice?
+Is there an additional call to action that you would like to issue to those who want to take a more active role in advocating for racial justice?

-Dr. Dafina-Lazarus Stewart: Absolutely, I would encourage people to first do the self-work, the interior work, necessary to learn about and unlearn the internalized dominance or internalized oppression that all of us have been socialized into in this country.
+Dr. Dafina-Lazarus Stewart: I would encourage people to first do the self-work, the interior work, necessary to learn about and unlearn the internalized dominance or internalized oppression that all of us have been socialized into in this country.
 That kind of self-work is essential to actually being positively effective in impacting change in our campuses.
 I will also encourage folks to actively seek to build coalitions with others who are also members of minoritized populations on campus.
 We will gain more by working together than by working separately, recognizing that our futures are really bound up together with each other.
 We don't need to compete; we can actually work collaboratively in coalitions to achieve gains that will improve the life chances and educational experiences of everybody on campus, not just one group at a time.